What Is Binge Eating Disorder?

 You feel like you can't stop, even if you're already uncomfortably full.
 You may eat a lot, quickly, even if you're not hungry.
 You feel ashamed about it.
-Unlike bulimia, you don't try to make yourself throw up or exercise a lot after a binge.
+Unlike bulimia, you don't try to make yourself throw up, use laxatives, or exercise a lot after a binge.

 You can overcome that out-of-control feeling with treatment.
 Talking with a specialist (such as a psychiatrist or psychologist) who treats people with eating disorders is key.
 For some people, taking medication also helps.

 It helps to have emotional support from family and friends, too.
 Their backing makes it easier to change the way you think about food.

 How Common Is Binge Eating Disorder?

 A large number of men have binge eating disorder, but it’s still more common in women than in men.
 About 3% of all adults in the U.S. (as many as 4 million people) have binge eating disorder.